Recon-Fuzz/recon-docs/src/writing_invariant_tests/optimizing_broken_properties.md

 Typically when we've found a value that's sufficient to prove an increase in the severity of the vulnerability, by demonstrating that the value can be made greater than a small initial value in the original property break we'll stop the optimization run.

-Conversely, if the optimization run shows no increase after a few million tests it typically means it was incorrectly specified or there is in-fact no way to increase the value further.
+Conversely, if the optimization run shows no increase after a few million tests it typically means it was incorrectly specified or there is in fact no way to increase the value further.

 > Note: stopping an Echidna optimization run early doesn't allow the call sequence that increased the value to be properly shrunk as of the time of writing (see this [issue](https://github.com/crytic/echidna/issues/839)).
 If you've already found a sufficiently optimized value and don't want to wait until the run completes, you can stop the run and start a new run with a shorter `testLimit` and reuse the corpus from the previous run to force Echidna to shrink the reproducer in the corpus.